mjc239/mjc239.github.io/_posts/2020-04-17-animal-crossing-turnips-1.md

 Tom Nook is through the __Stalk Market__; essentially, this involves speculating on the price of turnips (chosen because the Japanese word for turnip,  蕪 (kabu) is pronounced in the same way as 株 (kabu), the word for stock).

 So how does it work?
-The way in which turnips can be used to make a profit (or loss!) is as follows:
+The way in which turnips can be used to make a profit (or loss) is as follows:
 -  Every Sunday, a character called Daisy Mae can be found wandering around the island.
 She will offer to sell the player turnips at a randomly chosen (integer between 90 and 110) base price.